James Dewees: Reggie and the Full Effect

 While playing with the Get Up Kids full-time, Dewees began to write some of his own songs.
 However, he did not feel as though they fit with the distinct style of The Get Up Kids, so with the assistance of bandmate Matt Pryor, he recorded Greatest Hits 1984-1987, releasing it on Vagrant Records in 1998 under the name Reggie and the Full Effect.
-He continued to write songs, finally releasing his second album Promotional Copy two years later.
+He continued to write songs, releasing his second album Promotional Copy two years later.